 The buying public has moved…from indoors to online.
 And healthcare is not far behind.
 Retail business has shifted from familiar big-name brands to online-based providers.
 Some of the biggest names in retail merchandising aren’t nearly as big anymore.

-Sears, JCPenney, Macy’s and many other department store chains have downsized.
+Sears, JCPenney, Macy’s and many other department store chains have downsized and properties have closed.
 We’ve lost track of the exact numbers, but about 17 national firms have shuttered several hundred retail locations.

 This trend has been fueled largely by the pervasive convenience of the Internet.
 In the retail world, the general public has embraced online buying as never before.
 As of 2016 year-end, Amazon (market value of $356B) had become larger than the combined value of branded brick and mortar retailers (8 retailers at $298B).